maslakov/vfs/Readme.md

 Format: `LOCK [[DRIVE:] Path] FileName`

-Note: multiple users can lock the same file, and it can not be deleted until all users have removed
+Note: multiple users can lock the same file, and it can not be deleted until all users have removed blocking.

-Blocking.
 The user can not lock the file 2 or more times.

 The directory can not be deleted if it has locked files.
-File

-Can not be deleted if it is blocked.
+File can not be deleted if it is blocked.

 Examples:
 ```